sfederow/orfdb/README.md

 ## Overview

-The OrfDB package provides a set of scripts and utilities to manage and load genomic data into a structured database.
+The OrfDB package provides a set of scripts and utilities to manage and load genomic data into a structured database (utilizing SQLAlchemy).
 This package contains the code to load various annotation sources into the ORF database, including GENCODE, RefSeq, CHESS, and custom transcriptomes.
 A utility to generate all possible ORFs from a set of transcripts (BigProt written by Dylan Skola) is also contained within this package.
 The database design is inspired by COBRAdb and the Ensembl genome database.

 ## Why OrfDB?